SchneiderPeeps

 • Fruit preserves are the whole fruit but chunky instead of smooth with sugar (or other sweetener) and no pectin.

-My blackberry jam recipe is really more of a fruit preserve because I don’t use pectin but normally when you make blackberry preserves you would leave the berries whole and I mash the berries.
-We call it blackberry jam but it’s a runny jam so if you want to call it blackberry preserves that’s just fine.
+My berry jam recipe is really more of a fruit preserve because I don’t use pectin but normally when you make preserves you would leave the berries whole and I mash the berries.
+We call it jam but it’s a runny jam so if you want to call it blackberry preserves that’s just fine.

 In order for jams and jellies to gel you need to use a combination of pectin (either from a box or from unripe fruit), sugar, acid, and time.
 You’ll read over and over that it’s best not to deviate from a tested recipe or try to double the recipe when making jam or jelly.
 And that’s true but it’s not a safety issue, it’s a gelling issue.